itdependsnetworks/mkdocs-python-classy/docs/user/lib_mkdocs_configurations.md

 An example markdown page would look like:

 ```
+---
-;;; nautobot.apps.filters
+classy_dotted_path: nautobot.apps.filters
+---

+## Classy Doc
 ```

-> Note: The syntax must follow example as the above, the first line with 3-semicolons, a space, and the dotted path format of the interesting subclass.
-Nothing else should be added.
+> Note: The document must be a valid mkdocs markdown document.
+This means the yaml must follow the [YAML Style Meta-Data](https://www.mkdocs.org/user-guide/writing-your-docs/#yaml-style-meta-data) and there must be a valid markdown document below that.
+This markdown will be overwritten, so you can safely always use the `## Classy Doc` as an example.